ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 sensors.push_back(std::make_shared<Sensor>(std::make_unique<StateConfig>(state_config)));
 ```

-This example uses the GeoJSON lanes from the monoDrive `Straightaway5k` map in
+These examples use the GeoJSON lanes from the monoDrive `Straightaway5k` map in
 order to calculate the distance of the ego vehicle to the current lane.
 The
 lanes can be read in as follows: